hannandarryl/sparse_coding_torch/README.md

 Need to go to utils/load_data.py and change where bamc data is located at top of each method

+All files need to be run from project root dir and might need to add project root dir to PYTHONPATH

 Main sparse coding file is found at: feature_extraction/train_conv3d_sparse_model.py